Seked: Overview

 Furthermore, according to Petrie's survey data in "The Pyramids and Temples of Gizeh" the mean slope of the Great Pyramid's entrance passage is 26° 31' 23" ± 5".
 This is less than 1/20 of one degree in deviation from an ideal slope of 1 in 2, which is 26° 33' 54".
-This equates to a seked of 14, and is generally considered to have been the intentional designed slope applied by the Old Kingdom builders for internal passages.
+This equates to a seked of 14 palms, and is generally considered to have been the intentional designed slope applied by the Old Kingdom builders for internal passages.

 Pyramid slopes

 The seked of a pyramid is described by Richard Gillings in his book 'Mathematics in the Time of the Pharaohs' as follows:

 The seked of a right pyramid is the inclination of any one of the four triangular faces to the horizontal plane of its base, and is measured as so many horizontal units per one vertical unit rise.
 It is thus a measure equivalent to our modern cotangent of the angle of slope.

 In general, the seked of a pyramid is a kind of fraction, given as so many palms horizontally for each cubit of vertically, where 7 palms = 1 cubit.
 The Egyptian word 'seked' is thus related [in meaning, not origin] to our modern word 'gradient'.